Hands-on Activity: Earthquake in the Classroom

 News Broadcast:: Have student teams write news broadcasts about an earthquake that has hit their hometowns.
 Have the broadcast begin with something exciting to catch the listener's attention.
 Then tell the facts of the event.
 Have the teams share their news broadcasts with the class.

 Activity Extensions (Return to Contents)

 Have students examine the school for earthquake engineering.
 Does the school building encompass some of the principles of earthquake proofing?

-Observe buildings in the neighborhood or nearby city.
-What do the students observe about the structure of the buildings?
+Observe buildings in the community or nearby city.
+What do students observe about the structure of the buildings?

 Obtain fault maps of the area by searching the Internet.
 Try searching under Federal Emergency Management Agency or National Earthquake Education Center.
 Is the area in a zone at risk for earthquakes?
 Does the local architecture plan for this?

 ContributorsJessica Todd, Melissa Straten, Malinda Schaefer Zarske, Janet Yowell

 Copyright© 2004 by Regents of the University of Colorado

 Supporting Program (Return to Contents)Integrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder